 Visit Bayfordbury Observatory

-Open evenings and group visits
+Open evenings, group and community visits

 Bayfordbury Observatory gives the opportunity for private groups, schools, Brownies/Scouts and the general public to visit us and learn more about the universe and the work taking place here.